-AUD's curriculum across all disciplines is skilldirected and career-oriented.
-Furthermore, a student-centeredness permeates university life: everything from academic advising to the approach to faculty-student interaction inand outside the classroom, as well as career counseling is implemented with attention to the needs of the individual student.
+AUD's curriculum across all disciplines is skill-directed and career-oriented.
+Everything, from academic advising to the approach to faculty-student interaction in- and outside the classroom, in addition to career counseling, is implemented with attention to the needs of the individual student.
 It is for this reason that class sizes are relatively small, and all faculty follow an "open door" policy with regard to office hours.
 Finally, the globalization of business and communications makes it imperative that the university's educational programs be delivered with an international perspective and that a tolerance for cultural diversity be promoted through both curricular and extra-curricular activities.